 Kate opened her mouth, but then stopped herself.
 She had a suspicion about that spell, and she didn’t like that suspicion at all.

 “Just get him breathing,” she said.
 “Please,” she added, as an afterthought.
 Kate tugged off her gloves and put her hands on either side of Cullen’s neck.
-She tried to to listen for the lyrium in his veins, but could summon up no energy for the protocols.
+She gently turned his face upward toward the sky.
+All the while, she tried to to listen for the lyrium in his veins, but could summon up no energy for the protocols.
 Ella placed her now-glowing hands upon Cullen’s chest.
 And Philip, who had come trotting over, looked down at this operation with a frown.